pism/pism/doc/sphinx/manual/modeling-choices/subglacier/basal-strength.rst

      \phimax, & \bmax \le b(x,y).
    \end{cases}

-It is worth noting that an earth deformation model (see section :ref:`sec-beddef`) changes `b(x,y)` (NetCDF variable :var:`topg`) used in :eq:`eq-phipiecewise`, so that a sequence of runs such as
+It is worth noting that an earth deformation model (see section :ref:`sec-bed-def`) changes `b(x,y)` (NetCDF variable :var:`topg`) used in :eq:`eq-phipiecewise`, so that a sequence of runs such as